ahmetozlu/signature_extractor/README.md

 # "Signature Extraction" based connected component analysis

-A design and implementation of a super lightweight algorithm for "overlapped handwritten signature extraction from scanned documents" using OpenCV and scikit-image on python. ***Please contact if you need professional signature detection & recognition & segmentation & counting project with the super high accuracy.***
+A design and implementation of a super lightweight algorithm for "overlapped handwritten signature extraction from scanned documents" using OpenCV and scikit-image on python. ***Please contact if you need professional signature detection & recognition & segmentation & counting project with the super high accuracy!***

 ---